19/3/2004 -- Of piano songs and Wodehouse-speak

 remember the things we did.

-I can even vividly inhibit my youthful state of mind again,
+I can even vividly inhibit my youthful state of

 and move into the childish world of bliss, ignorance and happiness